Source: Niantic

 - Rain will boost your Water type counters.

-Questions about taking on Terrakion?
+Questions about taking on Terrakion in Pokémon Go?

 There you have it.
-With these Pokémon, Virizion should be an easy addition to your Pokédex.
+With these Pokémon, Terrakion should be an easy addition to your Pokédex.
 Do you have any questions?
 Drop them in the comments below and be sure to check out our Best Portable Battery Packs guide so you can keep your phone charged while you're out Raiding!